-2014 2013 2012 (In thousands) Balance at Beginning of Period \$2,766 \$ 18,499 \$ 6,528 Additions based on tax positions related to the current year 2,437 Additions for tax positions of prior years 1,543 13,356 Reductions as a result of a lapse of applicable statutes of limitations (690) (1,298) (592) Settlements (15,978) (3,230) Balance at End of Period \$2,076 \$ 2,766 \$18,499
+2015 2014 2013 (In thousands) Balance at Beginning of Period \$2,076 \$2,766 \$ 18,499 Additions for tax positions of prior years 1,543 Reductions as a result of a lapse of applicable statutes of limitations (505) (690) (1,298) Settlements (15,978) Balance at End of Period \$1,571 \$2,076 \$ 2,766

 All amounts in the reconciliation are reported on a gross basis and do not reflect a federal tax benefit on state income taxes.
-The Company has accrued \$2 million of accrued uncertain tax benefits as of December 31, 2014 which is inclusive of the federal tax benefit on state income taxes.
-The Company anticipates a decrease in the unrecognized tax benefits within twelve months of the reporting date of approximately \$0.4 million due to lapse of statute of limitation.
-Settlements reported in the reconciliation for 2012 and 2013 include amounts related to federal audit adjustments for the years 2010 and 2011 under the IRS CAP Program.
-The accrued uncertain tax balance at December 31, 2014 includes \$2.0 million of unrecognized tax benefits which, if ultimately recognized, will reduce the Company's annual effective tax rate.
+The Company has accrued \$1.6 million of accrued uncertain tax benefits as of December 31, 2015 which is inclusive of the federal tax benefit on state income taxes.
+The Company believes that it is reasonable possible that a decrease may be necessary in the unrecognized tax benefits within twelve months of the reporting date of approximately \$1.5 million, related to state tax exposures, due to lapse of statute of limitation.
+Settlements reported in the reconciliation for 2013 include amounts related to federal audit adjustments for the years 2010 and 2011 under the IRS CAP Program.
+The accrued uncertain tax balance at December 31, 2015 includes \$1.7 million of unrecognized tax benefits which, if ultimately recognized, will reduce the Company's annual effective tax rate.

 The Company is subject to income taxes in the U.S. federal jurisdiction, and various states and foreign jurisdictions.
 Tax regulations within each jurisdiction are subject to the interpretation of the related tax laws and regulations and require significant judgment to apply.
-With few exceptions, the Company is no longer subject to U.S. federal, state and local, or non-U.S. income tax examinations by tax authorities for the years before 2010.
+With few exceptions, the Company is no longer subject to U.S. federal, state and local, or non-U.S. income tax examinations by tax authorities for the years before 2011.
 The Company participated in the voluntary IRS real-time tax audit Compliance Assurance Process ("CAP") for the 2011 and 2012 tax year.
-The 2009 and 2010 years were under audit as transition years as provided under the IRS CAP program.
-The federal income tax audits for 2009 through 2012 were concluded in 2013.
+The 2009 and 2010 years were under audit as transition years as provided under the